-Irani Chai is made in these huge degchis or pots that are constantly on fire.
-For Kesar Chai, the concoction is made like coffee with tea powder generously mixed with Kesar.
+Irani Chai is made in these huge Degchis or pots that are constantly on fire.
+For Kesar Chai, the concoction is made like the coffee with tea powder generously mixed with Kesar.
 To this concoction hot milk is added when a customer places the order.
 This milk comes only from a particular dairy to maintain the consistency of taste.
 In fact, he corrected me that Nayaab is a Teahouse and not a hotel as the board outside suggests.

 Customized for Locals

 An interesting coin drop desk caught my eye and I thought how creative we used to be before the era of standardization.
 Now that the interest was up, he took me around the first floor of the hotel.
 Where there are low tables for families to sit around and eat.
 Another unusual and unique feature I was to discover about these Old Hyderabad hotels.
-They were customized to the local tastes and habits rather than expecting customers to come and adopt themselves to the western style of eating.
+They were customized to the local tastes and habits rather than expecting customers to come and adapt themselves to the western style of eating.
 I thought that is quite cool.
 This floor still showcases the original paintings that were put when the hotel was built along with a very symmetrically organized switchboard.

 Type of Customers

 Looking at two different parts of the hotels I was curious what kind of customers primarily come to the hotel.
 To which Omer smiled and said ‘Yahan Gaali Galauj se lekar Aap Janaab – Sab Aate’. i.e. people with an abusive tongue to the most sophisticated one – everyone comes here.
 I loved the way he summarized the range – based on the kind of language people use as a measure of class.
 And not anything else that we as a society usually like to categorize people into – money, vehicle, dressing up, caste, religion – nothing – your language is what defines your class.